uccser/cs-field-guide/docs/author/writing_guide.rst

 - spoiler
 - teacher-note

-  - NOTE: These will only be visible if Teacher Mode is enabled
+  - NOTE: Teacher Notes will only be visible if Teacher Mode is enabled

 ------------------------------------------------------------------------------